scto/logs/README.md

 # Logs

-A simble, pretty and flexible log library for android.
+A simple, pretty and flexible log library for Android.

 ## Setup